• Skip to primary navigation

 Jump to Recipe Print Recipe

-A plate of cooked Little Smokies Pigs in a Blanket. this recipe
+A platter of cooked little smokies pigs in a blanket with ketchup. this recipe

 If you like Pigs in a Blanket, you may enjoy some of my other easy appetizers such as Baked Cheese Chips and Bruschetta Dip.
 Serve them with a Skinny Cocktail and you've got an effortless Happy Hour.